Learn something new every day

 Power inverters come in a variety of sizes.
 Some versions simply involve plugging a cord into the cigarette lighter in the car, while permanent units are mounted in the engine compartment of the vehicle and connected directly to the battery.
-Most people are familiar with the cigarette lighter style car power inverter, as they are relatively inexpensive and easy to use.
+Most people are familiar with the cigarette lighter style of inverter, as these are relatively inexpensive, widely available in most places, and generally pretty simple to use.
 Many smaller appliances, such as laptop computers, DVD players, and small televisions, will run off of this style of inverter.
 Larger, under-the-hood inverters are mounted near the battery of a vehicle and are designed for much larger products, such as circular saws, drills, and flood lights.

-Some car power inverters are very elaborate, and include numerous outlets; others are quite simple, with just a single electric outlet or USB port.
-The versatility of the types of car power inverter allows them to be used for a variety of jobs.
+The most advanced examples are very elaborate, often incorporating numerous outlets; others are quite simple, with just a single electric outlet or USB port.
 Many families install a temporary car power inverter to power a TV or DVD player for their children, for example, as they head out on cross-country road trips.
 Some police cruisers have permanent power inverters installed so that laptops can be run for an entire shift without concern for battery life.

-It is important to choose a car power inverter that fits the needs of the user, and the electrical demands that will be placed on it.
-Using a small inverter to run equipment that requires a lot of power will make it difficult to run the accessories, as most inverters have fuses that will trip over a certain voltage.
+It is important to choose an inverter that fits both the needs of the user and the electrical demands that will be placed on it.
+Using a small inverter to run equipment that requires a lot of power will make it difficult to run the accessories, for instance, as most inverters have fuses that will trip over a certain voltage.
 To purchase the correct size inverter, the user should add up the maximum wattage for each accessory he or she plans on running simultaneously on the inverter, and then adding 10% to that number.
 An inverter that can handle this wattage should work without tripping the fuse while appliances are running.

 @ Amphibious54- I second your opinion about a power inverter being a great purchase.
 I work on the road, so it helps to be able to charge my phone and run my laptop.
 A piece of advice to anyone thinking about getting one, make sure you don't cover your inverter with clothes or anything else.
 It can make your inverter overheat; causing damage to your inverter or your electronics.